Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 | ParallelAlgorithm     |       99%       |       535%      |       650      | 397 ms |   38 Ws   |        80%       |  200 ms  |   200 ms   |    6 Ws    |

-<sup>1</sup>More would fit actually, needs more testing.
+1. More would fit actually, needs more testing.

-<sup>2</sup>Uses 88% of the DSPs.
+2. Uses 88% of the DSPs.
 With a degree of parallelism of 400 it would be 101% of DSPs.

 ## Nexys